ukritfongsomboon/service-stack/README.md

 # UkritStack 🚀

 A comprehensive Docker Compose setup for running multiple backend services with a single command.
-Includes MongoDB, Redis, PostgreSQL, MinIO with web UI management tools: Mongo Express, Redis Insight, and Adminer.
+Includes MongoDB, Redis, PostgreSQL, MinIO, Centrifugo with web UI management tools: Mongo Express, Redis Insight, and Adminer.
+Also includes comprehensive monitoring stack with Prometheus and Grafana.

 ## 📋 Prerequisites